 - Heat sweet potatoes for 2 minutes or until cooked through

 - Combine all your taco seasoning ingredients in a mixing bowl and set aside.

 - Cook onion in garlic and onions until golden brown

 - Add drained tomatoes and beans.
 Cook until the beans are tender.

 - Add your taco seasoning to the beans, tomatoes and onions.
 Cook for 5 minutes or so, until everything is covered with seasoning.

-- Fill your sweet potatoes, top with cheese, green onion and avocado.
+- Fill sweet potatoes, top with cheese, green onion and avocado.
 Optional- sour cream

 For some other weeknight inspo, you can check for other ideas here.
-I hope you all get to try at least one of these!
-I have been loving experimenting with different meatless recipes.
-Let me know what you guys think!
+I hope you get to try at least one of these.
+I have been experimenting with different meatless recipes a lot lately, so let me know what you guys think!

 Until next time,